 Current liabilities are assessed at their face value.

-The company receives an operating grant from the government for services provided to the Ministry of Petroleum and Energy in accordance with the company’s object.
+The company receives appropriations from the government for services provided to the Ministry of Petroleum and Energy in accordance with the company’s objective.
 This operating contribution is appropriated annually by the Storting (parliament).
 The operating contribution is presented in the accounts as operating revenue.

-Contributions for special projects are recorded as income in line with the progress of the projects (matching principle).
+Contributions for special projects are recorded as income in line with costs expended in the projects (matching principle).

 The contribution applied to investment for the year is accrued as deferred revenue and specified as a liability in the balance sheet.
 The deferred contribution is recorded as income in line with the depreciation of the investments and specified as deferred revenue in the income statement.

-Transactions in foreign currencies are recorded at the exchange rate prevailing at the time of the transaction.
-Receivables and liabilities in foreign currencies are recorded at the exchange rate prevailing at 31 December.
+Transactions in foreign currencies are recorded at the exchange rate on the transaction date.
+Receivables and liabilities in foreign currencies are recorded at the exchange rate on the balance sheet date.

 Cash flow statement

 The cash flow statement is prepared in accordance with the indirect method.
-Cash and cash equivalents include cash, bank deposits and other short-term liquid instruments.
+Cash and cash equivalents include cash in hand and at bank, as well as other current liquid assets.